 At the heart of these changes is user intent.
 Google (and other search engines) want to make sure that every search query gets the best results – first and every time – and that means pushing credible sites with authority higher, while scaling down the visibility of those that just try to play the system.

 If you want to rank well, you need to be authentic, you need to have great content and you need to be adding value to the search experience for your target customers and clients.
-Quality backlinks are seen as clear evidence of all of this.
+Quality backlinks are seen as a trust signal of all of this.

 Make no mistake, earning backlinks isn’t easy.
 It’s hard work and if any agency tells you they can get you thousands of links in just a few weeks, you should run a mile.
-Quality links win through every time.
+Quality links win through every time and should be part of every SEO backlink strategy.

 Why PR people are so much better at getting backlinks